Child Support Lawyer Rockville MD

 Other Useful Documents

-A Maryland child support lawyer at the Law Office of Daniel J. Wright may also suggest obtaining copies of other useful documents, just in case the representative at your local child support office asks for it.
+A Rockville, Maryland child support lawyer at the Law Office of Daniel J. Wright may also suggest obtaining copies of other useful documents, just in case the representative at your local child support office asks for it.
 If you don’t have all the information required at the time of your appointment, this may put a halt on your application until you can come back at a later time.
-Examples of documents to take with you for your appointment are items like:
+Examples of documents our Rockville, MD child support lawyer will tell you to bring to take with you for your appointment are items like:

 - Proof of Paternity: if you had a DNA test performed or an affidavit